-The period of performance of OASIS is from the date of the Notice-To-Proceed through 5 years thereafter, with 1 (5-year) option that may extend the cumulative term of the contract to 10 years in accordance with FAR 52.217-9, Option to Extend the Term of the Contact, if exercised.
+The period of performance of OASIS SB is from June 20, 2014 through December 19, 2024, as exercised in accordance with FAR 52.217-8, Option to Extend Services, with 1 (5-year) option that may extend the cumulative term of the contract to 10 years in accordance with FAR 52.217-9, Option to Extend the Term of the Contact, if exercised.

-The period of performance for each task order awarded under OASIS shall be specified in the task order by the ordering agency.
-Task orders must be solicited and awarded prior to the OASIS term expiring and may extend up to 5 years after the OASIS term expires.
+The period of performance for each task order awarded under OASIS SB shall be specified in the task order by the ordering agency.
+Task orders must be solicited and awarded prior to the OASIS SB term expiring and may extend up to 5 years after the OASIS SB term expires.

-Task order option periods may be exercised after the OASIS term expires as long as the final task order option period does not extend the cumulative term of the task order beyond 5 years after the OASIS term expires.
+Task order option periods may be exercised after the OASIS SB term expires as long as the final task order option period does not extend the cumulative term of the task order beyond 5 years after the OASIS SB term expires.

-After the OASIS term expires, OASIS will remain an active contract until the final task order is closed-out and shall govern the terms and conditions with respect to active task orders to the same extent as if it were completed during the OASIS term.
+After the OASIS SB term expires, OASIS SB will remain an active contract until the final task order is closed-out and shall govern the terms and conditions with respect to active task orders to the same extent as if it were completed during the OASIS SB term.

-Accordingly, the cumulative term of OASIS may span up to 10 years and the cumulative term of all task orders placed under OASIS may span up to 15 years.
+Accordingly, the cumulative term of OASIS SB may span up to December 19, 2024 and the cumulative term of all task orders placed under OASIS SB may span up to December 19, 2029.